This tutorial uses the Image Colorization API. See the docs, live demo, and pricing.

 Manage User Expectations

-AI colorization is a prediction, not a memory.
-The model does not know that your grandmother's dress was actually red.
-It makes an educated guess based on patterns in its training data.
-Present the output as an "AI interpretation" rather than a "restoration" to avoid disappointing users who remember the original colors differently.
+Colorization is a prediction, not a memory.
+The model does not know your grandmother's dress was actually red; it makes an educated guess from patterns in its training data.
+Present the output as an "AI interpretation" rather than a "restoration" so users who remember the original colors are not disappointed.

 Offer Manual Correction Tools